 Monday – Friday 7:00 AM to 6:00 PM

 The Law Offices of Richard C. McConathy are based in Texas, providing Texans with a legal team they can trust.
 If you’re worried about your misdemeanors and you don’t know how to handle this process, Richard McConathy can help you.
-Serving individuals located in Denton, Little Elm, Flower Mound, and the surrounding areas of the county, we’re on a mission to ensure Texans are fairly represented in court.
-Call 940-222-8004 for more information on how we can help your case.
+Serving individuals located in Denton, Frisco, Lewisville, Flower Mound, and surrounding areas of Denton County, Texas.
+We’re on a mission to ensure Texans are fairly represented in court.
+Call (940) 222-8004 for more information on how we can help your case.